UPDATED: 04/12/21, 7:55 a.m.

 Updates & Resources

-Details about these adjustments are available on this page, along with lists of frequently-asked questions regarding specific changes to normal university operations.
+Details about the adjustments for Spring 2021 can be found on this page, along with lists of frequently-asked questions regarding specific changes to normal university operations.

 Symptoms of COVID-19 and Tips to Avoid Spread of Disease